Intro-to-SE-Lab-Fall-21/Group9/README.md

 # Group9
-This repository is an attempt to create a new emailing system, temporary named Athena, that has most, if not all, the important and essential components of an email.
+This repository is an attempt to create a new emailing system that has most, if not all, the important and essential components of an email.

 Goals:
   1. The users are able to login to his account to access his emails.